 'Countercyclical leverage ratio buffer (CCLB)' A macroprudential buffer that applies to all Prudential Regulation Authority (PRA) regulated institutions from 2018 and is calculated at 35% of any risk weighted countercyclical capital buffer set by the Financial Policy Committee (FPC).
-The CCLB applies in addition to the minimum of 3% and any G-SII additional Leverage Ratio Buffer that applies.
+The CCLB applies in addition to the minimum of 3.25% and any G-SII additional Leverage Ratio Buffer that applies.

-'Counterparty credit risk' In the context of Risk Weighted Assets, a component of Risk Weighted Assets that represents the risk of loss in derivatives, repurchase agreements and similar transactions resulting from the default of the counterparty.
+'Counterparty credit risk' The risk related to a counterparty defaulting before the final settlement of a transaction's cash flows.
+In the context of Risk Weighted Assets, a component of Risk weighted Assets that represents the risk of loss in derivatives, repurchase agreements and similar transactions resulting from the default of the counterparty.